2018 New England Patriots season

 The 2018 season was the New England Patriots' 49th in the National Football League (NFL), their 59th overall and their 19th under head coach Bill Belichick.
 The Patriots entered the season as two-time defending AFC champions.

 The Patriots' losses to the Jacksonville Jaguars and Detroit Lions in Week 2 and 3 marked the franchise's first back-to-back double-digit losses since 2002.
 After this slow 1–2 start, the Patriots improved to 7–2 after Week 9.
 Following a notable Week 14 loss to the Miami Dolphins, the Patriots could not match their 13–3 record from 2017.
 A defeat to the Pittsburgh Steelers in Week 15 meant the Patriots had lost five games for the first time since 2009.
 After a win over the Buffalo Bills in Week 16, the Patriots clinched the AFC East for the tenth consecutive season, surpassing the Dallas Cowboys (1975–1983) and the Indianapolis Colts (2002–2010) for the most consecutive playoff appearances.
 New England went undefeated at home with a Week 17 win over the New York Jets in which they clinched a first-round bye, and wrapped up the regular season with an 11–5 record that was good enough to give them the AFC's second seed in the postseason.
 Despite their five losses, the team achieved the rare distinction of going unbeaten against teams that qualified for the playoffs.

-For the first time since 2010, the Patriots did not play the Denver Broncos during the regular season.